-The Company is from time to time subject to routine litigation incidental to its business.
+The Company is from time to time subject to routine legal proceedings which are incidental to the ordinary course of our business.
+The Company initiates lawsuits against consumers and are occasionally countersued by them in such actions.
+Also, consumers occasionally initiate litigation against the Company, in which they allege that the Company has violated a state or federal law in the process of collecting on an account.
 The Company believes that the results of any pending legal proceedings will not have a material adverse effect on the financial condition, results of operations or liquidity of the Company.